the hajj, or pilgrimage to makkah / mecca, is one of the five pillars of islam.

 turned it on its side,

-and added a strip of gold-glitter glue. - read tell me about hajj book
+and added a strip of gold-glitter glue.

 by saniyasnain khan